Planimal-Info/site-capstone/planning/project_plan.md

 - As a Administrator, I want help users access their accounts, so that people can use the website.
 - As a Administrator, I want to remove post that shares inaccurate information, so that people have access to accurate information.
 - As a Administrator, I want to deactivate/ban users who use the website in a malicious way.
-- As a user, I want to edit my post, to fix a spelling error.
+- As a user, I want to search for animals/plants and see related posts.
 - As a user, I want to login and share photos I’ve taken to show my friends.
-- As a user, I want to login and use the website, to research local animals and plants for my class.
+- As a user, I want to register and use the website, to research local animals and plants for my class.
 - As a user, I to be able to log out after posting the cool photo’s I’ve taken.
+- As a user, I want to get more info about a post, to learn more about the photo.
+- As a user, I want to see all the posts i’ve made, to show my family and friends.
+- As a User, I want to see how many likes my posts got, to see how many people like it.
+- As a User, I want to like this post, because I like the photo.
+- As a User, I want to update my profile information, because I changed my email.
+- As a user, I want to delete my account, because I've finished my research paper